owncloud-archive/documentation/user_manual/files/filesweb.rst

   **Public share box**

-This creates a public URL that anyone can use to access the share; all they have to do is click the link and it opens in their Web browser.
+This creates a public URL that anyone can use to access the share; just send them the link and all they have to do is click and it opens in their Web browser.
 You have the options to send an email notification, protect it with a password, and put an expiration date on it.
 Your ownCloud administrator has the option to require passwords and expiration dates.

-For security reasons, files shared via public link do not open in the recipient's Web browser.
+For security reasons, some files shared via public link do not open in the recipient's Web browser.
 Image files such as PNG and JPG are rendered as previews, and users must click the Download button to fetch the original files.
 The following screenshot shows how a JPG appears; it's not really the full file, but a reduced-size preview.